-More than 200 delegates of the National Organization of Trade Unions (NOTU), sitting at a conference this week in Mukono, adopted a new draft unitary constitution that embraces 12 more members.
+More than 200 delegates of the National Organization of Trade Unions (NOTU), adopted a new draft unitary constitution that embraces 12 more members.
 Eleven of those have returned to the NOTU fold from the former breakaway COFTU – the Confederation of Free Trade Unions.
 NOTU affiliate membership is now 32.

 The meeting was witnessed by representatives of the international trade union organizations, that included: the International Labour Organization (ILO); the Brussels-based, International Trade Unions Congress (ITUC); the Norwegian Confederation of Trade Unions (LO-Norway); the Danish Council of Trade Unions (LO/FTF); and, the Organization of African Trade Union Unity (OATUU).

 Addressing the delegates, ILO’s, Dr. Muhammad Mwamadzingo, hailed NOTU’s expansion and the new-found unity, as “a success story”.
 He noted that NOTU had initially informed the ILO that the debate of the merger draft constitution would involve 22 additional unions, however, with the new 12, NOTU had recorded a 76% achievement.
 He revealed that there had been seven trade union unity stories in Africa, higher than any other continent.

 Mwamadzingo added that with this, Uganda ranks high; and that ILO had advanced a country programme objective for Uganda to ensure freedom of association in Uganda.
 “Unity is not an option; it is the only way of emancipating the workers of Uganda,” he intoned.
 ITUC’s Wilton Kibembe, agreed, saying that for the workers, unity is an effective tool that will bring co-operation useful for the development of the workers.